← Back to research

 Sprites represent a philosophical shift in how we think about agent execution environments.
 The ephemeral sandbox model — pioneered by E2B and others — assumes agents should start fresh every time.
 Fly.io argues this creates unnecessary friction: rebuilding node_modules, setting up databases, losing context between sessions.

-• Your agent needs to maintain state between runs
+• Agents that need to maintain state between runs

-• You need a real Linux computer, not a container
+• Workloads that need a real Linux computer, not a container

-• You want managed orchestration (Codex App cloud, Warp Oz)
+• Managed orchestration (Codex App cloud, Warp Oz)

 Research by Ry Walker Research